-Black Swan: Is the call-sign for the on-duty Ranger Shift Lead who holds shift command.
+Black Swan: Is the call-sign for Ranger managing the radios and shift command.
 Black Swan is the person at the other end of your radio during your shift who will coordinate any resources needed to situations identified by Rangers.
 Black Swan can advise you during more complex situations and is whom you report any significant incidents to.

-Mentor Ranger: Any Ranger volunteering at Blazing Swan who is also a Black Rock Ranger.
-They are veteran Rangers with a bit more judgment and experience.
+Mentor Ranger: A veteran Ranger often with multi-year experience and / or from another Regional Burn (or the big burn) with a bit more judgment and experience.
 Mentor Rangers can handle moderately complex situations on their own and are able to give advice to new Rangers.

-Ranger: Those awesome, special and unique Blazing Swan participants who volunteer their time out in the dust, walking the streets, interacting with other participants, and offering creative solutions to situations they encounter.
+(Dirt) Ranger: Those awesome, special and unique Blazing Swan participants who volunteer their time out in the dust, walking the streets, interacting with other participants, and offering creative solutions to situations they encounter.
 "Shiny Pennies" is our affectionate term for any first time rangers.